 Possession of Xanax in Florida

-Xanax is the trade name for Alprazolam, which is listed as a Schedule IV drug in Florida.
-And it is a Third Degree Felony to possess any amount of Xanax (even one pill) without a prescription.
+In Florida, Xanax, the trade name for Alprazolam, is a Schedule IV controlled substance and it is a Third Degree Felony to possess any amount of Xanax without a prescription.

 Penalties for Xanax Possession